 Under the Fourth Amendment of the United States Constitution, all citizens have a right to be protected from unlawful searches and seizures of their persons, houses, papers, and effects.

 However, if there is sufficient “probable cause,” law enforcement may be able to search and seize items without a warrant.
-United States Supreme Court has described the probable cause as a “fair probability evidence of a crime will be found in a particular place.”
+United States Supreme Court has described probable cause as a “fair probability evidence of a crime will be found in a particular place.”

 When a federal law enforcement agency, such as the Federal Bureau of Investigation (FBI), has a valid reason to believe you are involved in criminal conduct, it can pursue a warrant to search your property.
 To get a federal warrant, however, they have to:

-• present a written affidavit to a magistrate,
+- present a written affidavit to a magistrate,

-• lists all the reasons they believe you committed a crime, and
+- lists all the reasons they believe you committed a crime and

-• why do they believe the evidence of this can be found on your property.
+- why do they believe the evidence of this can be found on your property?

 While federal laws allow agents a right to search, there are limitations.
 The federal criminal justice system is complex, and you need to ensure your constitutional rights are protected.
 It's essential to understand the exceptions to the rule, especially in vehicle searches.